Chair of Trustees. (Voluntary Role)

 Closing Date:

-by 17.00 hours on Friday, 26 September 2025
+17.00 hours on Friday 7 November 2025

 About the role

-We are looking for applicants who are knowledgeable and passionate about Bromley.
-The training post will equip the post-holder to provide evidenced based interventions for children, young people or families (parents/carers) using SFP.
-The post holder will work with people from various cultural backgrounds, ages and ability, using interpreters when necessary and should be committed to equity, diversity and inclusion.
+The successful individual will work with people from various cultural backgrounds, ages and ability, using interpreters when necessary and should be committed to equity, diversity, inclusion and belonging.

 Please read the full advert and job description.